 CSU fire or emergency equipment must not be moved or blocked or access otherwise restricted, unless specific permission to do so has been granted.
-This permission may be granted on a case-by-case basis.
-The Department of Environmental Health & Safety is the only entity able to give this permission.
-Fire protection and detection systems must not be moved, modified or disabled without the permission of the Department of Environmental Health & Safety.
+This permission will be granted on a case-by-case basis.
+The director of Environmental Health & Safety is the only person able to give this permission.
+Fire protection and detection systems must not be moved, modified or disabled without the permission of the Director of Environmental Health & Safety.